 The extreme calorie restriction can slow your metabolism, your body may think you are in a famine.
 This can lead to weight gain in the long term, as weight loss is more difficult when the metabolism is slower.

 Diets (especially less than 1200 calories), can make you dependent on this wrong weight loss diet.
 You can fall into the endless habit of rebound diets where you lose weight, only to regain it again and again once you are done with the diet.

 You will Gain all the weight back

-As most of these diets do not teach you how to eat healthy and how to keep the weight, which very likely to lead you to recover all or part of the weight you have lost.
-This is could be because you return to your old eating habits once the diet is over.
+As most of these diets do not teach you how to eat healthy and how to maintain your weight, it is very likely to lead you to recover all or part of the weight you have lost.
+This could be because you likely to return to your old eating habits once the diet is over.

 The 1200 diet could harm pregnant women

 The 1200 calories a day is not enough for both the pregnant woman and her unborn baby.
 Also, when a woman breast feeding it can also hurt her and the baby.